 You might, however, have the opposite problem.
 You have a skinny husband or best friend who has a high metabolism and needs to eat a great deal more food than your body can process.
 The best resolution is to enlist their help.
 Let them know you are trying to lose weight and ask that they eat their desserts or particularly fattening meals when they aren’t with you.

 Whatever you do, especially if you are obese, make some of these small changes to get your eating in check.
 The news for anyone obese is not good.
 Read this news story if you have any doubts about the pressing need to take action, “Cancer Tops List of Surprising Health Problems Tied to Obesity“.
 It is scary and a very good reason to make changes sooner than later.
 You’ll be able to stop asking yourself, “why do I overeat” and instead, look forward to a longer, healthier life.

-If you are serious about wanting to lose weight and keep it off, consider joining Prime Women’s PLATE weight management program starting January 1st.
-You’ll be joining other women over 50 (or approaching 50) in a new way of eating designed just for our age group.
-More details and sign ups will become available in the next couple of weeks.
-Subscribe to our newsletter now, if you aren’t already a subscriber to receive a notice when PLATE program goes live!
+If you are serious about wanting to lose weight and keep it off, consider joining Prime Women’s PLATE weight management program.
+You’ll be joining other women over or approaching 50 in a new way of eating designed just for our age group.
+Now with meal plan creation.